 By default Magento doesn't provide any instruments required to update or change order-related information.
 So you'll have to delete orders and with more accurate data.
 Seems like a time-consuming and certainly ineffective process, right?

-Fortunately, there are plenty of Order Editors for Magento 2 that offer you a wide set of options and we've gathered all of them in one place.
+Fortunately, there are some best Order Editors for Magento 2 that offer you a wide set of options and we've gathered all of them in one place.

 the way you want is quite challenging.
 That's because people often confuse credibility and indexation, which are roughly not the same thing.
 Robots.txt and sitemap might already be too much to handle in the technical part of the .
 Then there are robots meta tags.